vinceAmstoutz/tests-and-quality-tools/docs/phpunit.md

 or the short version :
 `php bin/console make:test TestCase`.
 2. Specify the class name **according to the standard described in the command instructions**, in our study case:
-   1. with an validator :
+   1. with validator & constraint :
       1. `App\Tests\Validator\EmailDomainTest` (constraint)
       2. `App\Tests\Validator\EmailDomainValidatorTest` (validator)